 NOTE: In extenuating circumstances, the Associate Dean of a College in which the student is enrolled may give permission for the second repeat of a course.
 Such permission may be requested upon recommendation of the student’s academic adviser.
 The Associate Dean determines whether the grade earned in the second repeat will replace previous grades or will be averaged with previous grades earned in that course in computing GPAs.
 All three grades will appear on the student’s official transcript.

 Withdrawing from a Course.
-Students who wish to drop a full term course during the first two weeks of classes may do so without their instructors’ or advisers’ signatures.
-After the second week of classes (or a proportionate period of time for shorter courses—see CampS for exact dates), students who wish to withdraw from a course must obtain a Change of Registration form from the Blugold Central, secure the signature of their faculty advisers and instructors for the course, and return the form to Blugold Central.
+Students who wish to drop a full term course during the first two weeks of classes may do so without their instructors’ or advisors’ signatures.
+After the second week of classes (or a proportionate period of time for shorter courses—see CampS for exact dates), students who wish to withdraw from a course must obtain a Change of Registration form from the Blugold Central, secure the signature of their faculty advisors and instructors for the course, and return the form to Blugold Central.
 A student is not considered withdrawn from a course until the proper form has been processed by Blugold Central.
 A student who stops attending a class without withdrawing officially may receive a grade of F for the course, and may owe a repayment on financial aid received.

 No withdrawals are permitted after the beginning of the eleventh week of classes.
 Deadlines are adjusted proportionately for shorter courses, including Winterim and Summer Session courses, except in extenuating circumstances as determined by the Associate Dean of the College in which the student is enrolled.
 Up to that time, official withdrawals from full term courses are recorded as follows: